Johnny St. Valentine Brown: Career

 As chief investigator and Sterling's advisor, he was instrumental in setting the "100-to-1 crack-to-powder" ratio and other weight-based triggers for sentencing guidelines in the "Len Bias Law" that set much stricter sentencing guidelines for drug offenders.
 This law was passed in the shocking death of NBA draft pick and college star Len Bias from a cocaine-induced heart attack two days after being drafted by the Boston Celtics.
 Critics of this law, eventually including Eric Sterling, would go on to say that the weights that Brown suggested ended up targeting low-level offenders instead of mid- to high-level traffickers, as was the original intention of the bill.
 Critics contend that Brown's "expertise" ended up worsening prison overcrowding and wasting enforcement efforts with low-level offenders.

 During the course of his deposition in Butera v.
 District of Columbia, a case related to the infamous D.C.
 Starbucks murders, Brown testified under oath as the District's expert witness that he'd earned a doctorate in pharmacology from Howard University in 1972.
 After the deposition, attorney Saul Jay Singer checked the alleged credentials of the opposing expert.
 Howard University confirmed to Singer that not only had Brown not obtained any advanced degree from Howard but that, in fact, he had never even attended the university.
 Singer's instincts that something was off about Brown had been heightened when Brown fell hard for Singer's trap.
 Consistent with his regular practice in preparing questions for the deposition of an opposing expert witness, Singer fed co-counsel Peter Grenier a nonsensical question to ask Brown: "Have you ever heard of the 'Marijuana Reagent Test?'"
 In fact, there was no such test, yet Brown testified under oath that not only was he intimately familiar with it, but he had, in fact, personally administered the Marijuana Reagent Test to suspects hundreds of times.
-In 2000, Brown plead guilty to perjury charges for lying about earning an advanced degree from Howard University's School of Pharmacy.
+In 2000, Brown pleaded guilty to perjury charges for lying about earning an advanced degree from Howard University's School of Pharmacy.